 Since I am living the low carb lifestyle, it's only fair that I help myself by making a keto pigs in a blanket.

-How to make ￼Keto Pigs in a Blanket.
+How to make ￼Keto Pigs in a Blanket from scratch

 * Make sure to watch the video to put things in perspective.